natenka/pyneng-book-en/docs/source/book/14_regex/2c_spec_sym.rst

     In [24]: re.search('[^a-zA-Z]+', line).group()
     Out[24]: '0/0    15.0.15.1       '

-In this case, the expression describes everything except letters.
+In this case, expression describes everything except letters.

 ``|``
 ~~~~~